-The Joint Committee on the Classics in American Education invites nominations for the 2021 SCS Awards for Excellence in Teaching at the K-12 Level.
+The Joint Committee on the Classics in American Education invites submissions for the 2023 SCS Awards for Excellence in Teaching at the K-12 Level.
 Thanks to a very generous gift to the Society’s Gatekeeper to Gateway Campaign for the Future of Classics from Daniel and Joanna Rose, the amounts to be awarded have been increased substantially.
-Up to two winners will receive a cash prize of $500, airfare to either the SCS virtual Annual meeting in January 2022 in San Francisco or the 2022 ACL Institute in Charleston, and two nights’ accommodation at the corresponding convention hotel.
+Up to two winners will receive a cash prize of $500, airfare to either the SCS Annual meeting in January 2024, the 2024 ACL Institute or, the CAC 2024 meeting, and two nights’ accommodation at the corresponding convention hotel.
 In addition, each winner’s institution will receive $200 to purchase educational resources selected by the winner.
 The winners will be honored at both the SCS and ACL, and they may select the meeting at which they wish to receive the award.

 See the list of previous winners of this award here.

-Teachers, full- or part-time, of grades K-12 in schools in the United States and Canada who at the time of the application teach at least one class of Latin, Greek, or classics at the K-12 level, and have taught for a minimum of five years, are eligible.
+Teachers, full- or part-time, of grades K-12, in schools in the United States and Canada who at the time of the application teach at least one class of Latin, Greek, or classics at the K-12 level, and have taught for a minimum of five years, are eligible.
 Membership in the SCS is not required.
 No previous winner of this award is eligible to apply for it a second time.
-Nominees will be eligible for consideration for two consecutive years and unsuccessful nominees may be nominated again five years after the first nomination.
+Candidates will be eligible for consideration for two consecutive years and unsuccessful dossiers may be revised and resubmitted again five years after the first submission.

-The nomination packet should consist of the following components:
+The candidate’s dossier should consist of the following components:

 2) The candidate's current curriculum vitae.
 Limit of five pages, single spaced in size 12 Times New Roman font.

-4) One to three letters of support from students, recent graduates, parents, colleagues or administrative superiors who can also speak in detail about the nominee.
-One of these letters must be written by someone in the field of Classical Studies.
-Limit of three pages per letter, single spaced in size 12 Times New Roman font.
+4) Two letters from current students, recent graduates, or parents, and one letter from a colleague or administrator who can also speak in detail about the candidate.
+All letters should be collected by the recommender and submitted with the nomination.
+The candidate should not have access to the letters.
+Limit of three pages per letter, single spaced in size 12, Times New Roman font.

-The nomination packet should be submitted via e-mail the Executive Director of the SCS (firstname.lastname@example.org).
+The dossier should be submitted via e-mail to the Executive Director of the SCS (firstname.lastname@example.org).
 Files must include all four components to be considered for this award.

 Award winners are selected by a subcommittee of the Joint Committee on the Classics in American Education, whose membership is selected equally from both the SCS and the American Classical League.
-The deadline for the receipt of complete nomination packets will be announced soon and will fall in early November of 2021.
+The deadline for the receipt of complete dossiers is November 1, 2023.
 Questions about the competition may be directed to the Executive Director at the e-mail address above.
 Every effort will be made to inform winners in a timely manner to allow for travel arrangements.

-The key to a successful nomination is detailed information about the nominee's teaching practices and results.
-The nominator plays a crucial role in gathering and presenting this information.
-Due to the fact that all of the nominees are usually highly qualified, letters of nomination must move far beyond general statements that the nominee is an excellent teacher.
+The key to a successful submission is detailed information about the candidate's teaching practices and results.
+Because all candidates are usually highly qualified, letters and statements must move far beyond general affirmations that the candidate is an excellent teacher and provide demonstrable results.

-Every nomination packet should address at least four of the following criteria:
+Every dossier should address at least four of the following criteria:

 - evidence of improved student learning

-- evidence of creating a positive attitude, especially in K-6 students, toward classical languages and Greek or Roman culture
+- evidence of creating interest in classical languages and Greek or Roman culture

-- movement of significant numbers of students to the next level of study
+- advancement of a significant percentage of students to the next level of study

-- the teacher's professional service and professional development including workshops (both taken and given), papers presented, offices held, awards received, etc.
+- professional service and professional development, including obstacles overcome, workshops (both taken and given), papers presented, offices held, awards received, etc.